syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/03-quickstart.md

 kubectl get kubeadmcontrolplane
 ```

+{% callout %}

-> Note: The control plane won’t be `ready` until we install a CNI in the next step.
+The control plane won’t be `ready` until we install a CNI in the next step.

+{% /callout %}

 After the first control plane node is up and running, we can retrieve the kubeconfig of the workload cluster with: